Working With the Weingart Foundation

 Letter of Inquiry

-After submitting an online LOI, organizations can expect to hear back from us within approximately three to four weeks.
-During that time, the Foundation’s program staff may contact organizations for clarification or additional information regarding the LOI.
+After submitting an online LOI, you can expect to hear back from us within approximately four weeks.
+During that time, we may contact organizations for clarification or additional information regarding the LOI.
 If it is determined that the request meets the Foundation’s general guidelines and priorities, you will be provided with the instructions and a link to complete our online application, which is a continuation of your LOI.

-The formal application will be screened for its completion and fit with Foundation guidelines.
-If the application is deemed a fit with the Foundation’s guidelines and priorities, the application will be assigned to a Weingart Foundation program officer who will conduct a site visit of the organization.
-The site visit, which typically takes under two hours, is an opportunity for the Foundation to learn more about the organization and the request, as well as for the applicant to learn more about the Weingart Foundation.
-The program officer will then prepare a written assessment of the application’s fit with Foundation guidelines and present it to our team of program staff as part of a peer review process.
-Ultimately, this information is shared with our Board of Directors for a final determination at one of five grantmaking Board meetings each year.
+All applications are first screened for completion and fit with Foundation guidelines.
+Applications are then assigned to our program officers, who conduct site visits with each applicant organization.
+Site visits, which typically take under two hours, are an opportunity for mutual learning and dialogue.
+Program officers then prepare a written assessment of the application’s fit with Foundation guidelines and present it to our team of program staff as part of a peer review process.
+After management review, this information is shared with our Board of Directors at one of five grantmaking Board meetings each year.
 Due to the high volume of requests, the entire process from LOI to Board meeting typically takes approximately six months.
-Grant requests of $25,000 and under are reviewed through a streamlined process that typically takes three to four months, starting with the online LOI.

 After the Grant Has Been Awarded

-Once a grant has been awarded, the grantee organization will receive a grant agreement for signature and specific information on report requirements and due dates.
+Once a grant has been awarded, the grantee organization will receive a grant agreement via email for signature as well as specific information on report requirements and due dates.
 These reports are an important way for us to learn about the organization’s progress, as well as about any challenges.
-At a broader level, the reports also help us better understand and assess our funding and how we can strengthen our grantmaking to support the capacity and effectiveness of grantees.
+At a broader level, the reports also help us better understand how we can strengthen our grantmaking to support the capacity and effectiveness of grantees.
 We do not require additional communication from grantees.
 At the same time, we welcome timely updates regarding major organizational changes or requests for grant modifications.

 Learning & Assessment

-For Unrestricted Operating Support grants over $25,000, executive directors from grantee organizations are asked to complete a Grantee Survey and engage in a close-out phone conversation with their Weingart Foundation program officer in lieu of a final report at the end of the grant period, which is typically two years.
-There are no interim reports required for Unrestricted Operating Support (UOS) grants.
+For Unrestricted Operating Support (UOS) grants over $25,000, executive directors from grantee organizations are asked to complete a Grantee Survey and engage in a close-out phone conversation with their Weingart Foundation program officer in lieu of a final report at the end of the grant period, which is typically two years.
+There are no interim reports required for UOS grants.

-When we decline LOIs or grant requests, we encourage applicants to call the Foundation for information regarding our decision.
+In the event that your LOI or application is declined, we encourage you to call the Foundation for information regarding our decision.
 You may contact your assigned program officer or Angela Carr, grants manager, at (213) 688-6314 or at email@example.com.
 We strive to be as transparent as possible and can share where an application may simply be outside of our funding guidelines or where it can be strengthened for a more competitive request in the future.